rk814/optimal-distance-problem/README.md

 # Optimal Distance Problem
+## Summary
+The application calculates all possible multi-day route variants based on given criteria and identifies the optimal one.
+It uses recursive and iterative algorithms and also provides a tool for generating random data.
 ## Overview
 I encountered this problem while planning a multi-day bicycle expedition.
 Actually, the path of the trip wasn't the real issue; I knew where I wanted to go.